Alfresco/alfresco-ng2-components/docs/core/node-delete.directive.md

 ## Details

-Note it the file is already in the trashcan so is a DeletedNodeEntity the performing of this action will delete the file premanently
+Note that if a target item is already in the trashcan (and is therefore a `DeletedNodeEntity`) then this action will delete the file permanently.

 ## See also